-Wallace and his dog Gromit realise that they're out of cheese and the shops are closed.
-The solution?
+One evening during a bank holiday, Wallace and his dog Gromit settle down for a nice hot cup of tea and some cheese with crackers only to realize they've no more cheese.
+With all of the shops closed for the holiday, what's their solution?
 Build a rocket in the basement and take a trip to the moon... which, as everyone knows, is made of cheese.
 While there, they have an encounter with a coin-operated robot who's desperate to go skiing.

 It was released in 1989.
 It was nominated for the UsefulNotes/AcademyAward for Animated Short Film, but lost to Aardman's other work, ''WesternAnimation/CreatureComforts''.